We have one of the largest selections of ski bindings on the web, a super knowledgeable staff and expert guides.

 What if I get new ski boots or my boots don’t fit my new bindings?

-If you are using the same skis and bindings and you decide to buy new ski boots you will need to have your ski bindings adjusted to accommodate the new ski boot sole length and tested by a shop tech.
-On all ski bindings there is some adjustability in the heel plate via a sliding mechanism.
-However, the range of adjustment is rather limited and in some cases the bindings will have to be remounted to adapt to varying ski boot sole lengths.
-Adjusting your ski bindings in these circumstances is not something you should do yourself.
+If you buy new boots and want to use them with your old skis, you'll need to have your bindings adjusted to accommodate the new boot sole length and tested by a shop tech.
+All alpine bindings have some adjustability, but the range of adjustment is limited and in some cases the bindings will have to be remounted to work with a new boot.
+Adjusting or remounting your ski bindings in these circumstances is not something you should do yourself.
 In all cases it is highly recommended that any changes or adjustments to your bindings required to accommodate your boot be made by a certified technician.

 Junior Norms vs. Adult Norms for Alpine Ski Bindings and Ski Boots

-All current alpine boot manufacturers make ski boots with different adult vs. junior norms that meet ISO (the International Organization for Standardization) standards.
-Alpine ski boots are typically stamped with “ISO” or “DIN” to indicate that they conform to the norms.
+All current alpine boot manufacturers make ski boots with different adult and junior norms that meet ISO (the International Organization for Standardization) specifications.
+Alpine ski boots are typically stamped with “ISO” or “DIN” to indicate that they conform to these norms.
 Generally, adult ski boot sole dimension norms begin at size mondopoint 22 (US Men’s Size 4) and go up to 31.5 or even higher.
 Junior ski boots run from mondopoint 14.5 to mondopoint 22.5.
-This is critically important to note, as you will need a ski binding that conforms to either the adult norm or junior norm.
+This is critically important to note, as you'll need a ski binding that conforms to either the adult norm or junior norm.
 You cannot use a junior norm ski boot with an adult ski binding.
-Junior ski bindings have lower release settings.
-Most junior bindings can accept adult boots but almost all adult bindings WILL NOT accept junior boots.
-However, there are a few exceptions where junior bindings will accept both junior and adult ski boots norms.
-If the child is growing rapidly and at the stage where he or she is in between junior and adult products check out a binding like the Rossignol Freeski 45 Ski Bindings because it is designed to fit both junior and adult ski boots and it also comes with a set of junior and adult mounting screws so regardless it will be compatible with the skis and boots.
-Before making a purchase or mounting decision, it is imperative that you confirm the binding you select for a junior is, in fact, a junior-specific binding.
+Most junior bindings, which have lower release settings, can accept adult boots but almost no adult bindings will accept junior boots.
+There are a few exceptions of junior bindings that will accept either type of boot, and if your child is at the stage where he or she is in between junior and adult products it may make sense to check out one of them.
+Before making a purchase or mounting decision, always confirm that the binding you select for a junior is, in fact, a junior-specific binding.

 Junior Skis vs. Adult Skis